 Approach the stack carefully, truck lined up squarely with the load.
 With upright vertical, raise the forks to the correct height for freely engaging the load pallet.
-Adjust fork angle as necessary to fit squarely under the load.
 Move forward until the forks are under the load.

 Be sure that the forks do not extend beyond the load, causing damage or tipping of other adjacent loads or materials behind the load being moved.
 If the forks are longer than the load, move the tips partially under the load without extending beyond the load.
 Raise the load to clear the under surface.
 Back out several inches, then set the load down and move forward until the front face of the forks contacts the load.